Pelagicore/software-factory-blueprint/docs/articles/intro/create-a-swf-deployment.rst

 =======================================

-The blueprint contains a lot of articles of general nature, those can be used to prepopulate the SWF Deployment.
+The blueprint contains a lot of articles of general nature, those can be used to pre-populate the SWF Deployment.
 To do that the SWF Platform Blueprint needs to be added as a git submodule.

 .. code-block:: bash